turbot/tailpipe-docs/docs/sql/querying-struct.md

 # Querying STRUCT Columns

 Logs can contain complex data represented as JSON.
 Tailpipe plugins store such objects as one of two native DuckDB types: STRUCT or JSON.
-Learn about STRUCT idioms here, see [Querying JSON Columns](/docs/sql/querying-json) for JSON idioms.
+Learn about STRUCT idioms here; see [Querying JSON Columns](/docs/sql/querying-json) for JSON idioms.

 When all instances of the object have a regular shape, a plugin uses DuckDB's STRUCT type.
 The `user_identity` column of the `aws_cloudtrail_log` table is a STRUCT column, as you can verify using the `typeof` function.